 Purpose of beams

-The beam is a structural element that is capable of withstanding load primarily by resisting its bending forces.
+It is a structural element that is capable of withstanding load primarily by resisting its bending forces.
 They are made of steel or reinforced concrete (RCC)or steel.
-The beams are used in structure to
+We use it in structure to

 Counter bending moment and shear forces.